moonburnt/romman/README.md

 - Iterative datasheets parsing, so 250mbytes-large file wont eat all your ram
 - Ability to verify ROMs stored inside zip archives
 - `--update-datfiles` flag to download latest available datasheets.
 Can be used with provider-specific prefixes.
 If no valid (or no prefixes at all) has been received - will batch-download datasheets from all supported providers.
 You can get list of valid prefixes by running `romman-cli -h`
+- Notify user if some file with correct hashsum has incorrect filename.
+- `--allow-rename` flag that enables ability to rename files with correct hashsums, but incorrect names.
+For as long as these arent part of archive

 ## TODO:

-- Delete non-matching files or move them to separate directory (in case they are archived - move whole archives)
+- Flag to delete files with incorrect hashsums (in case they are archived - skip)
-- Rename matching files with non-matching names (in case they are archived - skip)
+- Flag to move files with incorrect hashsums into provided directory (in case they are archived - skip)
+- Maybe something like `--affect-archives` flag, to enable ability to rename/remove archived files the same way as unarchived, if related action flags has been provided
 - Maybe add ability to verify files by other means than crc32 (e.g md5 or sha1 or just filesize.
 In case of first two - archives will be skipped, obviously)
 - Maybe log stdout to something like info.log and stderr to error.log
 - Maybe reduce ram usage even further (probably by providing hard limits on maximum database size and dumping it into cache file, if it gets to that point)